bane9/rv64gc-emu/README.md

 emcmake cmake .. -DUSE_EMSCRIPTEN=ON -DEM_LOAD_PATH={Path to binaries} -DCMAKE_BUILD_TYPE=Release
 ```

 Replace `{Path to binaries}` with the folder path containing your bios/firmware, kernel (if applicable), and dtb (if applicable).
-The Emscripten build will only have read access to this folder.
+Note that the built Emscripten executable will exclusively have access to the contents of this directory and will not be able to read any other folders (subfolders are still accesible).

 5. Build the program by typing: